Why 'Can You Give Consent While High?' is the Wrong Question. Here, a woman is shown in bed

 With the legalization of cannabis spreading across the US, and recreational legalization in Canada as of Oct.
 17, more research on cannabis’ independent effects will begin to emerge.
 As relevant as those findings will be, our understanding of cannabis—or any drug, for that matter—is not a precondition for the better world we’re trying to establish.

-‘Can you give consent while high’ is the wrong question because this type of mindset narrows to a disturbingly familiar point for too many women: speaking up is one thing, being believed is another.
+‘Can you consent while high’ is the wrong question because this type of mindset narrows to a disturbingly familiar point for too many women: speaking up is one thing, being believed is another.
 That both Ashley and Deb are survivors of sexual assault, matters.
 Whether they were high, does not.

 Herb Recommended Products: